sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

  - Standard linux signing tool e.g. 'sbsign' can be used to sign the images
  - NOS installer image should be signed with a nos.key and the public key certificarte of this nos.key should be present in ONIE for verification purpose
 > NOTE: DER and PEM are X509 public key certificate format.
 DER is 'binary' where as PEM is 'ascii' format.
 The content of the certificate is the same in either case, just the data format differs.

+ - In case we are using different keys for SHIM, ONIE and NOS, the BIOS/UEFI DB should hold multiple public key certificates
+ - One key can be used to sign the SHIM, ONIE-grub, ONIE-kernel, NOS-installer, NOS-grub and NOS-kernel images.
+In this case the key management becomes simpler
+ - Although the details of the multiple keys will be defined, we plan to follow single-key approach for this feature development activities

 In SONiC there is a need to minimize the build time changes for Secure Boot.
 Hence the plan is to use the ONIE config SECURE_BOOT_ENABLE in the SONiC.
 This flag is available in SONiC in ONIE config file.
 ```